Is insulin resistance, diabetes, or pre-diabetes making it difficult or impossible for you to lose weight?

-One of the single most effective things you can do to reverse insulin resistance is change your diet.
+One of the single most effective things you can do to reverse insulin resistance is to change your diet.

 Now there are some good ways to do this and there are some bad ways to do this, so let’s talk about each one.

-First you need to realize that just going low carb may not be enough to lower your insulin levels and cause significant weight loss.
+First, you need to realize that just going low carb may not be enough to lower your insulin levels and cause significant weight loss.

-In many patients a low carb diet will simply NOT be enough to lower glucose levels.
+In many patients, a low-carb diet will simply NOT be enough to lower glucose levels.